 Anubias Barteri is one of the more popular and resilient of the freshwater aquarium plants.
-Anubias Barteri is hardy, so its a great plant for beginners.
+The good news is Anubias Barteri is hardy, so its a great plant for beginners.
 Anubias Barteri is noted for its thick rhizome, strong root structure and durable green leaves.
 Depending on variety, Anubias Barteri makes a great foreground, midground or even a background plant.
 Either way, it can add a long lasting splash of rich green color to an aquarium.

 Questions regarding Anubias Barteri often come from the following areas:

 Anubias plants are available for sale a couple of different ways.
-Anubias plants are often sold as bareroot plants taken right from the gravel in the store tank.
+Often, Anubias plants sold as bare root plants taken right from the gravel in the store tank.
 Anubias plants may also be sold potted in a little plastic container.
 Other times, Anubias plants may be sold attached to things like a lava rock, drift wood, suction cup, or other decoration.
 When buying Anubias Barteri, look for plants with lush green leaves, a thick rhizome and a healthy set of roots.
 Try to avoid plants that have cracked or broken leaves, or leaves with holes in them.
 Also, try to avoid plants that have algae visible growing on them.